Henry Clay Work

-Henry Clay Work (October 1, 1832, Middletown – June 8, 1884, Hartford) was an American songwriter and composer.
-He is best remembered for his musical contributions to the Union in the Civil War—songs documenting the afflictions of slavery, the hardships of army life, and Northern triumphs in the conflict.
-Besides patriotic pieces, he composed sentimental ballads, some of which promoted the growing temperance movement.
-Many of Work's compositions were performed at minstrel shows and Civil War veteran reunions.
-Although largely forgotten nowadays, he was one of the most successful musicians of his time, comparable to Stephen Foster and George F. Root in sales and sheer influence.
+Henry Clay Work (October 1, 1832, Middletown, Connecticut – June 8, 1884, Hartford, Connecticut) was an American songwriter and composer.
+He is best remembered for his musical contributions to the Union in the Civil War: songs documenting the afflictions of slavery, the hardships of army life, and Northern triumphs in the conflict.
+Besides patriotic pieces, he wrote sentimental ballads and songs supporting the growing temperance movement.
+Many of Work's compositions were performed at minstrel shows.

 Work's father, Alanson, was an abolitionist who strove to free fugitive slaves.
 While a youth, Henry initiated a career in printing, one that lasted his entire life.
-Although lacking formal music training, his passion for song manifested itself early on as he wrote poems for newspapers.
-Work first published a complete musical piece in 1853, whose moderate success drove him to pursue songwriting further.
-His career came of age at the Civil War's outbreak; Work collaborated with the Chicagoan publishing firm Root & Cady to compose 27 pro-Union tunes, some of which, such as "Kingdom Coming" (1862) and "Marching Through Georgia" (1865) proved among the most popular of the war.
-After the war, Work ventured in balladry, but familial and financial woes would demotivate him considerably, worsened by Root & Cady's closure in 1871.
+Although lacking formal music training, his penchant for song showed itself clearly as he wrote poems for newspapers and set them to music.
+Work first published a complete musical piece in 1853, and his career came of age at the Civil War's outbreak.
+Work collaborated with the Chicagoan publishing firm Root & Cady to compose twenty-seven Unionist tunes, some of which, such as "Kingdom Coming" (1862) and "Marching Through Georgia" (1865), were among the most popular of the war.

+After the war, Work ventured in often somber balladry, but familial and financial woes and Root & Cady's closure would drain his motivation.
 He quit songwriting altogether for a few years.
-After agreeing to collaborate with Chauncey M. Cady in 1876, his output briefly resurged, yielding one sole major hit, "Grandfather's Clock" (1876).
-Nonetheless, Work could not reproduce his wartime fame and fortune, and he died virtually forgotten aged 51.
+After deciding to work with Chauncey M. Cady in 1876, his output briefly resurged; this yielded a single major hit, "Grandfather's Clock" (1876), the best-selling song of his career and possibly the best-known American song of the decade.
+Nonetheless, Work could not resurrect his wartime fame and fortune, and he died nearly forgotten at age 51.

-As a songwriter, Work is renowned for his perceived dexterity in African-American dialect, seriocomedy, and melody.
+Work was one of the most successful American musicians of the 1860s and 1870s.
+Sometimes crowned the bard of Union song alongside George F. Root, he expressed deftness in African-American dialect, comedy, melody, and social consciousness.
+His work built on the popular verse-chorus form, and the music historian Kent A. Bowman argues that his minstrel pieces written in dialect, along with those of other writers, influenced ragtime and jazz.

 Life and career

 Upbringing and youth

-Henry Clay Work, named for the statesman and former House Speaker Henry Clay, was born on October 1, 1832, in Middletown, Connecticut.
-The Work family was of Scottish origin, their surname derived from Auld Wark, a significant stronghold during the Anglo-Scottish wars.
-To avert religious persecution, they migrated to the north of Ireland.
-Soon after, in 1720, Joseph Work emigrated to the United States, settling in Ashford, Connecticut.
+Henry Clay Work, named for the statesman and former House speaker Henry Clay, was born on October 1, 1832, in Middletown, Connecticut.
+The Work family was of Scottish origin; their surname derived from Auld Wark, an important stronghold during the Anglo-Scottish wars.
+To evade religious persecution, some of the family migrated to the north of Ireland.
+Joseph Work moved to the United States soon after, in 1720, and settled in Ashford, Connecticut.
+All the family patriarchs descended from him, at least until Henry, were born in Connecticut.